FastLane-Labs/atlas/README.md

 ### Notes:

-Note that the auctioneer (typically the frontend) may want to use a reputation system for solver bids in order to not take up too much space in the block.
-The further down the solverOps[], the higher the reputation requirement for inclusion by the backend.
+Note that the auctioneer (typically the frontend) and/or the Operations relay may want to use a reputation system for solver bids to efficiently use the space in the solverOps[].
 This isnt necessarily required - it's not an economic issue - it's just that it's important to be a good member of the ecosystem and not waste too much precious blockspace by filling it with probabalistic solver txs that have a low success rate but a high profit-to-cost ratio.